pytorch/glow/docs/Optimizations.md

 ## Glow optimization passes

-This document describes the optimizations performed by the graph and IR optimizers and some implementation details.
+This document describes the target-independent optimizations performed by the graph and IR optimizers and some implementation details.

 ### Overview